COMM 4446/5446:01 Social Protest: Performance and Rhetorical

 Remember to turn in peer edits along with this paper.
 This paper will not be considered turned in until all the peer edits of your papers have been turned in as well.

 - web source

-B. Paper 2 [15 points] (10 pages) Due November 1 (rough draft due October 25) The intro to the paper should incorporate a revised version of your first paper (2-3 pages, taken from the first paper).
-The first section (2-3 pages, taken from the first paper and developed) should provide a rich description of the larger movement.
+B. Paper 2 [10 points] (10 pages) Due November 3 (rough draft due October 25) The introduction to the paper should incorporate a revised version of your first paper (2-3 pages, taken from the first paper).
+The first section of the paper (2-3 pages, taken from the first paper and developed) should provide a rich description of the larger movement.
 The second section (2-3 pages, all new) should review relevant theories from the readings that will be applied to your analysis of the text.
 The third section (3-4 pages, new) should outline your initial analysis of the text you are studying.
-This last section should identify the type of tactic the text uses (i.e. direct, indirect, performance, confrontational, nondiscursive, discursive, controversy, etc.) REMEMBER TO INCLUDE A THEORETICAL FRAME FOR THE PAPER: CONFRONTRATION, CONTROVERSY, SOCIAL MOVEMENT OR COUNTERPUBLIC SPHERE.
-Also, remember to include a works cited/references.
+This last section should identify the type of tactic the text uses (see key terms for possible ideas).Remember to include a works cited/references.

 So, the outline should look something like this:

 I. Rich description of the movement from which the text is taken (2-3 pages), locating the text in a specific period of the movement (inception, crisis, consummation if relevent)

 II.
 Theoretical framework used to analyze the text (2-3 pages)